Neetz78/AnomalyDetection/admin/minutes_agendas/may20minutes.md

 # Suggestions and questions asked:

-Q1: Is standardizing reducing information?
+Q1: Is standardizing reducing information? <br>
     Maybe.
 Would have to explore with raw data for the next week.

-Q2: How do technology analysts typically label a pin contact?
+Q2: How do technology analysts typically label a pin contact? <br>
     When the calibration mean is 0, they usually classify it as pin contact

-S1: Three types of pin contact error :
+S1: Three types of pin contact error : <br>
 	  Glue on card, glue on connector, scratch on the card

-S2: Number of clusters:
+S2: Number of clusters: <br>
 	  Deciding based on the return codes for unsuccessful and the 3 types of producing pin contact error

 S3: Try separating the PCA clusters by height